 Registration using prebivalište address within Croatia

-Registration of Croatian nationals born outside of Croatia are done at the Matični ured closest to the citizen’s prebivalište address in Croatia.
+Registration of Croatian nationals born outside of Croatia are done at the Matični ured closest to the citizen’s prebivalište address (pick a county and then the city) in Croatia.
 The child can be registered with written proof from the country where the child was born.

 Croatia usually wants some kind of “book of birth” record equivalent.
 Usually this refers to birth certificate, however the documentation needed varies by country based on conventions and treaties.
 You will need to check with Matični ured on latest requirements.